mauvilsa/nw-page-editor/README.md

 2. Move the nw-page-editor directory to a location where you store applications and add the package's bin directory to your PATH.

+Windows:

+1. Download the NW.js package appropriate for your platform from http://nwjs.io/downloads.
+Extract it to a location where you store applications and move or copy or clone the files of this repository such that package.json is in the same directory as nw.exe.

+2. Create a shortcut to nw.exe to ease opening of the app.
+In windows it is not possible to open files directly from the command line.

 # Command shortcuts